 Is Venice Stroller Friendly?

 You are constantly walking up and down the steps of small bridges across the canals, so unless you’re prepared to carry it through crowds (Venice is almost always crowded).
-But, it doesn’t mean that Venice cannot be visited with babies.
+But, this doesn’t mean that Venice cannot be visited with babies.

 I always had a stroller in Venice, because to me it was more convenient to have it and lift it up the stairs than not having it.
 But, if you think you can bring a double full-size stroller to Venice, then I’ll have to break it to you: it’s not really possible.